Iranian Journal of War and Public Health

 1- Department of Biology, Faculty of Science, Ferdowsi University of Mashhad, Mashhad, Iran

-2- Experimental Therapy Department, Iraqi Center for Cancer and Medical Genetic Research, Mustansiriyah University
+2- Experimental Therapy Department, Iraqi Center for Cancer and Medical Genetic Research, Mustansiriyah University, Baghdad, Iraq

-Aims Neurological disorders remain difficult to treat due to the central nervous system’s limited capacity for neuronal regeneration.
-Mesenchymal stem cells (MSCs) offer a promising approach for neuron replacement therapies.
-This study aimed to establish a novel protocol for differentiating MSCs into Purkinje-like cells, given the critical role of Purkinje neurons in motor coordination, cognition, and emotional regulation.
+Aims: Neurological disorders continue to be challenging to treat due to the limited capacity for neuronal regeneration in the central nervous system.
+Mesenchymal stem cells present a promising approach for neuron replacement therapies.
+This study aimed to establish a novel protocol for differentiating mesenchymal stem cells into Purkinje-like cells, given the critical role of Purkinje neurons in motor coordination, cognition, and emotional regulation.

-Instrument & Methods MSCs were isolated from the bone marrow of mice and characterized using specific markers (CD34, CD44, CD45, and CD73).
-Then, the MSCs were differentiated into neural stem cells and characterized by immunocytochemistry and neurosphere formation (Nestin and SOX2).
-Finally, neural stem cells were differentiated into Purkinje-like cells via specific culture media and identified by morphology and immunocytochemistry (calbindin D28K and IP3R1).
+Materials & Methods: Mesenchymal stem cells were isolated from the bone marrow of mice and characterized using specific markers (CD34, CD44, CD45, and CD73).
+Subsequently, the mesenchymal stem cells were differentiated into neural stem cells, which were characterized through immunocytochemistry and neurosphere formation (Nestin and SOX2).
+Finally, neural stem cells were differentiated into Purkinje-like cells using specific culture media and identified by morphology and immunocytochemistry (calbindin D28K and IP3R1).

-Findings According to the International Society for Cell and Therapy criteria, isolated MSCs adhered to the flask surface and expressed the CD73 and CD44 markers but did not express the CD34 and CD45 markers.
-The identity of neural stem cells was confirmed through their morphology, expression of Nestin and SOX2 markers, and neurosphere formation.
-Calbindin D28K and IP3R1 markers were significantly expressed in Purkinje-like cells differentiated from MSCs.
+Findings: According to the criteria set by the International Society for Cell and Therapy, isolated mesenchymal stem cells adhered to the flask surface and expressed the CD73 and CD44 markers but did not express the CD34 and CD45 markers.
+The identity of neural stem cells was confirmed through their morphology, expression of Nestin and SOX2 markers and neurosphere formation.
+The markers calbindin D28K and IP3R1 were significantly expressed in Purkinje-like cells differentiated from mesenchymal stem cells.

 Keywords: